PVM Distinguished Alumni Awards

 The 2012 Distinguished Alumnus Awards were presented to Dr. Ron DeHaven (PU DVM '75), AVMA executive vice president and Dr. Max Rodibaugh (PU DVM '77), a nationally recognized swine veterinarian at the annual Purdue Veterinary Medicine Awards Celebration.
 To view videos about the recipients' careers, click on the links below.

-Purpose: To honor our Veterinary Technology Associate of Science or Bachelor of Science degree alumni for excellence in veterinary technology.
+Purpose: To honor our Veterinary Nursing Associate of Science or Bachelor of Science degree alumni for excellence in veterinary nursing.

 Criteria for Selection: The nominee's contributions to the profession may have been made in any of the following areas: